 March 2013: Our CEO and founder, Dr. Gerry Shaw, is featured in the Florida High Tech magazine, which focuses on companies in the Florida High Tech Corridor an area including Gainesville, Tampa and Orlando, and the Universities of Florida, South Florida and Central Florida.
-A link to this article, including a short video clip is here.
+A short video clip from the interview is on Youtube and can be vewed here.
+In other news, Dr. Shaw also retired from the University of Florida after 27 years as a Professor there.
+The major reason for doing this is so that he can concentrate on running, EnCor, his private company but also, to quote him directly "27 years of anything is probably enough".
+Also, he can get something interesting done quickly in his company but would have to wait months to get the same thing done in the state university system due to onerous and basically silly bureaucratic nonsenses.
 We also release a new antibodies to the microtubule associated protein tau.
 Our mouse monoclonal is MCA-2E9 and our chicken polyclonal antibody is CPCA-Tau.
 MAP-tau is a major protein of neurons where it associates with and may regulate the interactions of microtubules.
 Tau is also a major component of the aberrant neurofibrillary tangles of Alzheimer's disease, and some other neurological diseases.

 February 2013: We release five new polyclonal antibodies, which are rabbit and chicken antibodies specific for Lamin A/C (RPCA-LaminAC and CPCA-LaminAC), rabbit antibody to Vimentin (RPCA-Vim), chicken antibody to Heat Shock Protein 27 (HSP27, CPCA-HSP27) and an improved version of our rabbit antibody to GAPDH (RPCA-GAPDH).
 Lamin A/C and GAPDH are abundant proteins found in most cell types which are useful markers of cytoplasm (GAPDH) and the nuclear lamina (Lamin A/C).
 GAPDH also changes in distribution when cells become apoptotic and interacts with a wide variety of other proteins.
 Vimentin is a developmentally regulated marker in the nervous system and can also be used to identify fibroblastic and microglial cells.
 HSP27 is an abundant cytoplasmic protein which functions as a chaperone.